 Institute for Art and Innovation, Berlin/ Germany

-The Institute for Art and Innovation e.V. is a multidisciplinary think tank that explores and promotes art and innovation as a means to foster social impact and change.
-With the power of art its projects and services help to ensure sustainability and social cohesion.
+The Institute for Art and Innovation e.V. is a multidisciplinary think and do tank that explores and promotes the powers of art and innovation as a means to foster social impact and sustainable transformation.

 Foundation for Entrepreneurship, Berlin/ Germany